kmega/Battle-Ships/README.md

 # Battle-Ships-Showcase

-This is a showcase of one of the projects I was working on at course provided by Corealate for recruiting purposes.
+This is a showcase of one of the projects I completed at Corealate .NET Developer course.